Chapter 1 – Alaska

 I took the time to invest in myself and my blog.
 But, I realized my blog didn’t embody the type of traveler I wanted to be.
 I was trying to be like every other travel blogger, which made me fall out of love with travel.
 So, I changed how I blogged and traveled to align with my values.
 I fell in love with traveling and writing again.
 I recently rebranded to a fully sustainable travel blog, but it wasn’t enough.

-I decided to go back to school ten years after getting my BA for an MSc in Biodiversity, Wildlife, and Ecosystem Health from the University of Edinburgh.
+I returned to school ten years after my BA for an MSc in Biodiversity, Wildlife, and Ecosystem Health from the University of Edinburgh.
+Ever since I was little, I have wanted to be an environmental scientist – and I woke up one day and decided you are never too old to follow your dreams!
 I just finished my thesis in 2022.
 My topic was utilizing the principles of nature-based solutions to help degrow tourism and refocus it on sustained growth that equitably benefits biodiversity and the local community.
 I now travel with careful intent and purpose and find much more joy in my experiences.

 Chapter 4 – Moving Abroad (Again)